hyprwm/hyprland-wiki/pages/Configuring/Perfomance.md

 # How do I make Hyprland draw as little power as possible on my laptop?

-I assume you already have `damage_tracking` on full.
-If you don't, change it.
-It's heavily advised to use `full` regardless of anything.

 **_Useful Optimizations_**:

 * `decoration:blur = false` and `decoration:drop_shadow = false` to disable